AdobeDocs/analytics-platform.en/help/data-mirror/aep.md

 You need to create a model-based schema that models the data warehouse native table you want to mirror.
 When you construct the model-based schema, ensure that the following requirements are met:

 * When prompted for the type of model-based schema, ensure you select the manual option.
 * Select the appropriate schema for the type of data.
-Note that the Data Mirror capability is mostly used for time series data (for example, event data).
+Note that Experience Platform Data Mirror is mostly used for time series data (for example, event data).

 * Define the fields in your schema and their attributes
 * Configure the required attributes for fields in a model-based schema: